The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Salt Lake City, UT

 Languages Spoken:

-Seung Lee is a Rheumatologist in Murray, Utah.
-Dr. Lee is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-Her top areas of expertise are Dermatomyositis, Rheumatoid Arthritis (RA), Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus Infections, and MAGIC Syndrome.
+Seung (celine) is a Rheumatologist practicing medicine in Murray, Utah.
+She has been practicing medicine for over 24 years.
+Dr. (celine) is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Dermatomyositis, Rheumatoid Arthritis (RA), MAGIC Syndrome, and IgG4-Related Disease.
+Dr. (celine) is board certified in American Board Of Internal Medicine.

 Experienced in Light Chain Deposition Disease (LCDD)